 - Seek to understand the reviewer's perspective.

 - Try to respond to every comment.

-- The merge request author resolves only the discussions they have fully addressed.
-If there's an open reply, an open discussion, a suggestion, a question, or anything else, the discussion should be left to be resolved by the reviewer.
+- The merge request author resolves only the threads they have fully addressed.
+If there's an open reply, an open thread, a suggestion, a question, or anything else, the thread should be left to be resolved by the reviewer.

 - Push commits based on earlier rounds of feedback as isolated commits to the branch.
 Do not squash until the branch is ready to merge.
 Reviewers should be able to read individual updates based on their earlier feedback.